Dodge Street / US 6 and North 72nd Street

 On October 27, 1959, a new mall moniker was announced.
 The complex-to-be would be known as THE CROSSROADS.
 The 10 million dollar shopping hub, designed by Omaha's Leo A. Daly firm, would be America's sixth fully-enclosed, regional-class shopping mall.
 A 3-level (193,000 square foot) Sears became its first operational tenant, on August 31, 1960.

 Natelson's ladies' wear and the Occidental Building & Loan Company were dedicated on October 17, 1960.
-As of November 29th, twenty stores and services were in operation at THE CROSSROADS.
+Twenty stores and services were in operation by November 29th.
 Among these were Musicland Records, Corbaley's Shoes, Goldstein-Chapman, Cook Paint & Varnish, Paris Hats and Sol Lewis Company.

 The final charter tenants opened for business in April 1961.
 Walgreen Drug and Walgreen Grill were dedicated on April 10, 1961.
 A 2-level (34,000 square foot) F.W.
-Woolworth 5 & 10 debuted on April 13th.
+Woolworthdebuted on April 13th.
 A mall-wide grand opening commenced on June 8, 1961.
-THE CROSSROADS encompassed approximately 590,000 leasable square feet and housed twenty-four stores and services.
+At this time, THE CROSSROADS encompassed approximately 590,000 leasable square feet and housed twenty-four stores and services.

 During the early years, a kiddie ride area was located along the center's "Arcade" mallway.
 There was also a small concourse in the basement of the facility.
 The Brandeis store had a large center court, which included a fountain and abstract sculpture designed by Omaha's Bill Hammon.